Martchus/PKGBUILDs/README.md

 The repository is focusing on x86_64 but some packages are also provided for i686 and aarch64.

-Note that I can not assure that required rebuilds always happen fast enough (since the official developers obviously don't wait for me before releasing their packages from staging).
+Note that I cannot ensure that required rebuilds always happen fast enough (since the official developers obviously don't wait for me before releasing their packages from staging).